-As we grow up and become adults, we think we are arriving at a place where we are in control of our lives – like at a station or a platform where we can confidently gauge and react to what’s going on.
+As we become adults, we hopefully feel that we have arrived at a place where we are in control of our lives, that we stand on firm ground, a place of solidity from where we can confidently move forward.

 But if we then have children, it might become evident that we are no longer standing on firm ground.
 Rather, we have boarded a train, a train that rumbles and bumps along swiftly of its own volition.

 The motherhood train comes to us from the foggiest beginnings of time.
 It is going–we know not where.
 And whereas before we might have thought that we were the confident driver of our life, we recognize now that we are just one small wagon in a long sequence of wagons, and that we do not know exactly who, or what, is driving.

 Our grandparents’ car is close behind, and behind them again all the previous generations; before us, we can just detect the blurred outline of the uncountable wagons of future generations.